How to Thicken Mayo:

 - Set aside the mayo that won’t set up.
 Try not to cry or swear at it like I do.

-- Once warm, blend well.
+- Once the yolk is warmed up a little, blend well.

 - Slowly drip in the first batch of mayo and keep blending.

-- When you get about half-way, you’ll see and feel that it’s getting thicker, and then you can pour the rest in a little quicker, but until you feel that pull like it’s working, keep dripping slowly.
+- When you get about half-way, you’ll see and feel that it’s getting thicker, and then you can pour the rest in a little faster, but until you feel that pull like it’s working, keep dripping slowly.

 That works for me, but I’ve learned that once in a great while, mayo is just weird and unpredictable.